mezcalhead/covid-19-tools/README.md

 </table>

 2 AirTable views are:
-COVID-19 Cases By Date and Location - public URL - note it has hidden fields that can be unhidden by the public.
+COVID-19 Cases By Date and Location - public URL - note it has hidden fields that can be unhidden by the public<br>
-COVID-19 Cases By Date and Location (Full) - this is the full view without hidden fields enabled
+COVID-19 Cases By Date and Location (Full) - this is the full view without hidden fields enabled<br>

 <h2>Primary Key: 'LID'</h2>

-The LID is of the format 'YYYY-MM-DD_[State Fips]_[County Fips]_[Source ID]' (e.g. '2020-01-01_27_005_1')
+The LID is of the format <plaintext>'YYYY-MM-DD_[State Fips]_[County Fips]_[Source ID]'</plaintext> (e.g. '2020-01-01_27_005_1')<br>
-This means that there can be multiple sources for any given day, but only one entry for any given day for state/county/source.
+This means that there can be multiple sources for any given day, but only one entry for any given day for state/county/source.<br>
 This integrity is by design.